progit/progit/de/02-git-basics/01-chapter2.markdown

 To remove a file from Git, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.
 The `git rm` command does that and also removes the file from your working directory so you don’t see it as an untracked file next time around.

-Um eine Datei aus der Git Versionskontrolle nehmen (genauer, aus der Staging Area) und dann einen Commit anlegen.
+Um eine Datei aus der Git Versionskontrolle zu entfernen, muss diese von den verfolgten Dateien (genauer, aus der Staging Area) entfernt werden und dann mit einem Commit bestätigt werden.
 Der Befehl `git rm` tut genau das - und löscht die Datei außerdem aus dem Arbeitsverzeichnis, so dass sie dort nicht unbeabsichtigt (als eine nun unversionierte Datei) liegen bleibt.

 If you simply remove the file from your working directory, it shows up under the “Changed but not updated” (that is, _unstaged_) area of your `git status` output: